 cal matters-not in terms of entreaty, but in tones of demand.-The Christian Century, Sept.
 11, 1935.

-INTERDICT THREATENED.-Tense as the reli-gious situation in Germany has been, it seems now to be hastening toward a crisis far more severe than any so far experienced.
-As these words are written, the Protestant pastors are deciding whether to accept what the government authorities have declared is a final ultimatum. demanding state control over the life of the churches.
-Meanwhile, the Catholic hier-archy has reached its decision and has publicly cast down the gauntlet to Hitler.
-On Sunday, September 1, a pastoral letter signed by the three German car-dinals, and twenty-three archbishops, bishops and other church dignitaries, was read in all the Catholic churches of the Reich.
+INTERDICT THREATENED.-Tense as the religious situation in Germany has been, it seems now to be hastening toward a crisis far more severe than any so far experienced.
+As these words are written, the Protestant pastors are deciding whether to accept what the government authorities have declared is a final ultimatum, demanding state control over the life of the churches.
+Meanwhile, the Catholic hierarchy has reached its decision and has publicity cast down the gauntlet to Hitler.
+On Sunday, September 1, a pastoral letter signed by the three German cardinals, and twenty-three archbishops, bishops and other church dignitaries, was read in all the Catholic churches of the Reich.
 In this letter the authorities of the Catholic Church warned the reichsführer of "the danger of abuse of power and other interference and oppression of the Christian conscience."
 They reiterated their refusal to accept a state dictatorship over their churches.
 They denied charges of "political Catholicism."
-They instructed members of their churches that it is their "holy dury" to enroll their churches that it is their "holy dury" to enroll their churches days.
-"Our church vanquished the old heathens and will not be upset by the new heathenism." the cardinals and the bishops warned .
+They instructed members of their churches that it is their "holy duty" to enroll their children in such religious organizations as the Nazis have tried to suppress in favor of the Hitler Youth.
+And to top it all, the hierarchy uttered a threat which does not come frequently from Catholic lips in these days.
+"Our church vanquished the old heathens and will not be upset by the new heathenism." the cardinals and the bishops warned.
 "But it is possible to remove the light of faith from countries which fail us in this hour."
 This is nothing less than a threat to put all Germany under an interdict.
-Ger-man national feeling has never forgotten the result fail us in this hour."
-This is nothing less than a threat to put all Germany under an interdict.
-Ger-man national feeling has never forgotten the result of one interdict; even the Treaty of Versailles has not left as deep wounds as the courtyard of Canossa.
+German national feeling has never forgotten the result of one interdict; even the Treaty of Versailles has not left as deep wounds as the courtyard of Canossa.
 The cardinals are fully aware that no punishment imposed by the church today could produce another such prostration before the papal power.
-But Hitler, also, knows that the 23,000,000 C
+But Hitler, also, knows that the 23,000,000 Catholics

-ORTHODOX SHRINKAGE.-There was no relax-ing of the [Russian] communist government's opposi-tion.
-The Greek Church sees the steady, fateful pro-cess of distintegration going relentlessly on, carrying off a population of 100,000,000 Christians from the fold of the Orthodox faith.
-Thus the once mighty church which before the war embraced 121,000,000 adherents, now contemplates a proximate future in which its membership will hardy exceed a grand total of 20,000,000!-The Ohristian Century, July 31, 1935. n.
-984. 1935, p.
+ORTHODOX SHRINKAGE.-There was no relaxing of the [Russian] communist government's opposition.
+The Greek Church sees the steady, fateful process of distintegration going relentlessly on, carrying off a population of 100,000,000 Christians from the fold of the Orthodox faith.
+Thus the once mighty church which before the war embraced 121,000,000 adherents, now contemplates a proximate future in which its membership will hardly exceed a grand total of 20,000,000!-The Christian Century, July 31, 1935 n.
+984 1935, p.
 984.

 GREEK CHURCH.-No political function is held in Greece without the presence of a representative of the [Orthodox] church.
-Laws have recently been passed (or resurrected after a long obsolescence), making it obligatory for students to attend churchs services, which they do en masse.
-In all the churches I attended in Greece (including Crete) there were these crowds of youth from the schools, and of soldiers marching in and out under command.
+Laws have recently been passed (or resurrected after a long obsolescence), making it obligatory for students to attend church services, which they do en masse.
+In all the churchs I attended in Greece (including Crete) there were these crowds of youth from the schools, and of soldiers marching in and out under command.
 Everywhere the churches are packed.
-The government is support-ing the church, and the church is giving the sanc-tion and blessing of God to the government.-The Christian Century, July 31, 1935, p.
+The government is supporting the church, and the church is giving the sanction and blessing of God to the government.-The Christian Century, July 31, 1935, p.
 984.

-Capitalize the Press (Continued from page 15)
+Capitalize the Press